FatCharlie/DiscoBox/README.md

 We reverse the mapping (defined against $|\Psi_{\text{ideal}}\rangle$) on photon B so that the anti-correlations coming out of the BBO crystal form pairwise connections 1->8, 2->7, 3->6 etc.

-which our now 16 dimensional Hilbert space decomposes to
+Our now 16 dimensional Hilbert space decomposes to:

 $$
 \begin{aligned}